 In order to market AIFs to retail investors, HANFA's authorisation is required.
-Documents which need to be translated into Croatian and conditions which need to be fulfilled in that regard are prescribed by the ordinance on units in AIFs (Official Gazette No. 26 /2019, 132/2020).5 granted authorisation by the competent authority of the Member State of reference (determined under Articles 127 to 136 of the Croatian Act on AIFs).
-Non-EEA AIFMs also need HANFA's authorisation to market AIFs to retail investors.
+Documents which need to be translated into Croatian and conditions which need to be fulfilled in that regard are prescribed by the ordinance on units in AIFs (Official Gazette No. 26 /2019, 132/2020).5

+Generally, Non EEA AIFMs are allowed to perform their activity in Croatia on a branch basis or directly on a services basis if they have been granted authorisation by the competent authority of the Member State of reference (determined under Articles 127 to 136 of the Croatian Act on AIFs).
+Non EEA AIFMs also need HANFA's authorisation to market AIFs to retail investors.
 For specific rules applicable to retail investors, please see the ordinance on units in AIFs (Official Gazette no. 26 /2019, 132/2020).6